vapvarun/buddypress-polls/README.txt

 = What to expect when installing and activating BuddyPress Polls? =

-After activating plugin a poll icon is added to the post box in activity stream, user profiles and even in groups.Post a question for others to vote.
+After activating plugin a poll icon is added to the post box in activity stream, user profiles and even in groups.
+Post a question for others to vote.
 BuddyPress Polls plugin allows you and your community to create polls in posts.
 The polls can be placed in the main activity stream, in users’ profiles and even in groups.

 = What is the use of Multi select polls setting provided under general settings section? =